aymericbeaumet/aggr-instance/readme.md

 # Aggr

-This repository setups [aggr](https://github.com/aymericbeaumet/aggr): one config file and one GitHub workflow.
+This repository setups [aggr](https://github.com/aymericbeaumet/aggr) with one config file and one GitHub workflow.
 The workflow fetches the sources every half hour, appends new items to the `aggr` branch, and publishes an installable static reader on GitHub Pages.